yeti2006/discord-react-to-bookmark/README.md

 The `config.ini` file exists for you to add as many reaction emojis as you want and send the messages you react messages with to channels you specify.

-...To add an emoji, you need to create a block with brackets `[]` and type in an emoji unicode inside them.
+To add an emoji, you need to create a block with brackets `[]` and type in an emoji unicode inside them.
 After that, it requires to values inside that block:

 - [x] `channel_id` - The ID of the text channel you want the bookmarked message sent to
 - [x] `message_format` - The format of the message.
 Use variables with `{}`.
 You can leave this empty to use the default value: